SydneeM/burrito-club/README.md

 burrito-club is a real-time chat application built with the socket.io library.
 Users can connect to a room to chat and plan their lunch outings.
 A weekly restaurant can be set, visited restaurants are saved, and weekly email reminders to pick a spot are sent out.

 ## Environment Variables
-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your server/.env file

 `ATLAS_URI` MongoDB Atlas connection string